WCSCourses/cancer_genome_analysis_africa/modules/Mutation calling/mutation_calling_exercises.md

 and clever heuristics to be both faster and more accurate than the `aln/samse/sampe` and `bwasw` algorithms.

+**Note: The references have already been indexed.
+You do not need to run the below command.**
 BWA requires an input reference genome as well as several indexes it uses to efficiently align reads.
 Today, we'll be using the `Homo_sapiens_assembly38.fasta` reference from the Broad Institute.
 These indexes are provided for you in the `~/references/` directory and are also downloadable from the [Broad Resource Bundle site](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0;tab=objects?prefix=&forceOnObjectsSortingFiltering=false).
 If you needed to generate them for a new reference genome, you could use the `bwa index` command like so:

 ```bash
 bwa index ~/references/Homo_sapiens_assembly38.fasta
 ```
-**Note**: This command will take a very long time to run on the VM, and we've precomputed the indices, so there's no need to run it again.
+This command will take a very long time to run on the VM, and we've precomputed the indices, so there's no need to run it again.
 Luckily, it only needs to be run once per reference, and can be reused for every new sample.
 Expected runtime: roughly 1.5 hours.